Are You Eligible for Publicly-funded HPV vaccines in B.C.?

 In addition to Grade 6 students, the vaccine is indicated and provided free in BC to the following individuals:

-Men who have sex with men (including those who are not yet sextually active and are questioning their sexual orientation)
+Individuals aged 27–45 who self-identify as gay, bisexual, or other men who have sex with men (GBMSM), including those who are not yet sexually active or are questioning their sexual orientation.

 The vaccine is also recommended but NOT provided free in BC for: